 These guidelines explain how we may process your claims:

-Health insurance plans: In most cases, we will bill your primary health insurance company.
+In most cases, we will bill your primary health insurance company.
 If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting a representative.
 Amounts that are denied, rejected or left unpaid may become your responsibility, depending on your plan type and benefits.
-Getting preauthorization can help you find healthcare providers in your plan's network and locations that offer services covered by your plan.
+Getting preauthorization from your insurer can help you find healthcare providers in your plan's network and locations that offer services covered by your plan.
 Preauthorization is not a guarantee of coverage.
 Ask about you plan's limits and eligibility before you seek service.